luluzhou1/alinush.github.io/_posts/2024-11-07-BBS-signatures.md

 e\left(C^\frac{1}{x + e}, g_2^{x + e}\right) &\equals e(C, g_2)\\\\\
 e(C, g_2) &\equals e(C, g_2)
 \end{align}

+**Existential unforgeability under chosen message attack (EUF-CMA):** Unfortunately, it is not so easy to see why the scheme is secure.
+For the curious reader, a security proof can be found in Appendix B of the original paper[^ASM08e].

 ### How to sign blindly in BBS+